Water Reuse

-Most of our wastewater, except from the shower, is collected in a 5 gallon bucket and is then dumped into mulch basins around trees and shrubs immediately after collection.
-This is the simplest, most effective way we have found to treat and reuse our wastewater.
-By emptying wastewater into mulch filled basins where oxygen is plentiful and microbial activity is high, treatment levels for the wastewater are also high.
-Also, research shows that tree roots are very effective in the uptake of nitrogen, which is a wastewater component and a recognized groundwater contaminant.
-For these reasons, the treatment level of the water is probably higher than with most conventional systems such as septic or municipal wastewater treatment, despite the simplicity of the method.
+This page describes the graywater/blackwater system we've been using for the past 19 years.
+This is a companion page to our Water Use webpage.
+The system is very basic.
+All wastewater, except that from the shower and laundry, is collected in a 5 gallon bucket and then dumped on a daily basis into mulch basins around trees and shrubs.
+This is the simplest, most effective system we have found for treating and reusing our wastewater.
+By emptying wastewater into mulch-filled basins where oxygen is plentiful and microbial activity high, treatment levels for the wastewater are also high.
+Additionally, research shows that tree roots are quite effective in the uptake of nitrogen, which is a wastewater component and a recognized groundwater contaminant.
+For these reasons, the water treatment level of this system is probably superior to that of most conventional septic and municipal wastewater systems, despite the simplicity of the method.

 Mulch basins:

-We use 7 mulch basins, one for each day of the week.
-Each basin located around a tree or bush and is about 5-6 feet in diameter and 10-12 inches deep.
+Our graywater/blackwater treatment system utilizes 7 mulch basins, 1 for each day of the week.
+Each basin is located around a tree or bush and is about 5-6 feet in diameter and 10-12 inches deep.
 The basins are filled with mulch such as shredded leaves or wood chips.
 For convenience, the basins are located no more than about 25 feet from the water use area.
 In Arizona, the wastewater is absorbed by the roots of mesquite trees, thus helping to provide us with shade, firewood and edible pods.
-In Oregon, the water irrigates a holly bush and blackberries.
+In Oregon, the graywater irrigates blackberries and blueberries.

 With our 15 gallon per day graywater/blackwater output, 7 mulch basins are ample to prevent soil plugging or anaerobic conditions.
 Wastewater is dumped into a different basin each day to allow time for insects, worms, bacteria, fungi and other agents of decomposition to break down the organic solids, oils, grease and soap.
 This system has worked well in all seasons and in silty as well as heavy clay soil.

-Emptying graywater bucket into mulch basin in Arizona.
+Emptying graywater bucket into mulch basin beside mesquite tree in Arizona.

 Kitchen "black" water:

-Dishes are washed outdoors in dish pans on a table next to the water supply tank.
+In both Arizona and Oregon, our dishes are washed outdoors in dish pans on a table as described on our Water Use page.
 The waste water is then dumped into a 5 gallon bucket dedicated to that use and is immediately emptied into mulch basins as described above.

-The simple mulch basin method described above never becomes anaerobic because the amount of kitchen and other wastewater we produce is small and because the water is distributed to a different mulch basin each day, allowing time for soil organisms to process the impurities.
+Our simple mulch basin method described above works well even for kitchen blackwater because the amount of wastewater we produce is small and because it's distributed to a different mulch basin each day, allowing time for soil organisms to process the impurities.

 Shower graywater: